Estimated Wild Population

-Wood turtles have brown carapaces (shells) with distinct, ornately marked scutes (segments).
-Their underside and legs are flecked with yellow, red or orange coloration.
-They are sexually dimorphic—males have longer tails and claws than the females.
-The largest individuals can reach 9 inches in length.
+Wood turtles have brown shells with distinct, ornately marked segments called scutes.
+Their underside and legs are flecked with yellow, red, or orange markings.
+They are sexually dimorphic; males have longer tails and claws than females.
+Both sexes can reach up to nine inches in length.
+Omnivorous amphibians, wood turtles eat plants, animals, insects, and carrion.
+After breeding, these turtles deposit as many as 18 soft eggs on exposed and sandy riverbanks.
+After six weeks, offspring hatch and dive into the water.